Esri/arcgis-runtime-samples-android/java/stretch-renderer/README.md

 ## How to use the sample

-Choose one of the stretch parameter types:
+Choose one of the stretch parameter types from the wrench icon in the action bar:

 * Standard deviation - a linear stretch defined by the standard deviation of the pixel values
 * Min-max - a linear stretch based on minimum and maximum pixel values